770-7 INELIGIBLE DRUG FELONS

 The needs, resources, and income of all household members who would be required to be in the mandatory filing unit must be considered in determining eligibility.
 If eligibility exists for the entire unit then the ineligible drug felon parent is excluded from the ATAPAlaska Temporary Assistance Program payment determination, but their income and resources are counted.

-Ineligible drug felon parents may voluntarily develop, sign and comply with a FSSPFamily Self-Sufficiency Plan.
+Ineligible drug felon parents may voluntarily develop, sign, and comply with an FSSPFamily Self-Sufficiency Plan.
 Ineligible drug felon parents must be referred to a Work Services case manager in order to receive the opportunity to volunteer.

 Previous Section